Antitrust and Competition Law Online Course

 Jarod graduated from Harvard Law School in 2001 and followed that up by clerking for Judge James B. Loken on the United States Court of Appeals for the Eighth Circuit.
 Jarod takes a practical approach to antitrust-law practice, recognizing that his role is to help his clients evaluate risks and look for opportunities.

-Bob served in the Antitrust Division of the United States Department of Justice for 33 years.
+Bob Connolly served in the Antitrust Division of the United States Department of Justice for 33 years.
+He was the Chief of the Division’s Mid Atlantic office from 1994 until the office was closed in 2013.
 He won several awards at the DOJ including its highest honor for a trial victory—the John Marshall Award.
-He’s prosecuted antitrust cases involving Fortune 500 companies which have resulted in executives being prosecuted and sent to jail.
-This has made Bob the ideal expert for this course, since he directly understands the importance of education and an effective antitrust compliance program.
+He has prosecuted antitrust cases from regional road construction companies to Fortune 500 companies, many of which resulted in executives being convicted and sent to jail.
+In private practice Bob has defended executives in price fixing investigations.
+Above all things, Bob understands the importance of education and an effective antitrust compliance program.

 Bob was a Fellow at Yale University and an adjunct professor of antitrust law at several law schools.
-He has been a speaker for the Society of Corporate Compliance and the Ethics and Compliance Officer Association.
+He has a blog, Cartel Capers, that has won ABA Antitrust Section awards.
+He has had leadership positions in the American Bar Association and the California Lawyers Association and has spoken to many groups on antitrust compliance.